 There are lots of places to stay in and around Rovaniemi, the capital of Finnish Lapland, from swanky hotels to cabins, ski resorts and aurora cabins in the forest to suit all styles and budgets.

 You can tick off some serious travel bucket list goals by staying in an Aurora cabin in the Apukka Resort, just north of the Arctic circle.
 This amazing resort looks like something out of a fairytale.
+It’s one of the best places to stay in a glass roof cabin in Finland.
 There are wooden, snow-covered cabins and ice cottages surrounded by dense forests and wandering reindeer.
 Apukka Resort is outside of the bright city lights and is the ideal place to see the beautiful and elusive aurora borealis, dancing in the night sky.
+It’s one of the best places to see the Northern lights in Finland.

 We stayed in a luxurious Aurora cabin for a few nights during our stay in Lapland, here you can look up at the night sky through the glass roof and see twinkling stars, falling snowflakes or even the Northern Lights if you are lucky!
 The cabins are decked out in a style that I can only describe as ‘Pinterest goals’, with an ensuite bathroom, a minibar, a switch to heat the roof to melt the snow off and even complimentary wifi.
 I have frankly never stayed anywhere as amazing as this, it was a dream come true to fall asleep under the stars in serene silence, except when Luke started snoring of course.

-The Scandic Rovaniemi has everything you could hope for from a smart city hotel.
+The Scandic Rovaniemi has everything you could hope for from a smart city hotel in Finland.
 They have beautiful rooms, sauna facilities, lobby bar, a fabulous restaurant serving Nordic classics with a twist and an extensive breakfast buffet with over 100 items, many of which are traditional Lappish breakfast foods to try.
 It’s definitely a fabulously modern and convenient place to stay in Rovaniemi.

 Santa Claus Holiday Village